HIKE, BIKE, PADDLE A new introductory regional trails guide for Seal Rock, Waldport, and Yachats.

 canopy of native coastal woodland.
 Rustic footpath with some steps; watch for roots in pathway.
 Access to this trail is provided via

-a link in the 804 Trail N. There is no parking at the GBP.
+links in the 804 Trail N and the Ya'Xaik Trail.
+There is no parking at the GBP.
 Dogs not allowed.
+1000 ft.
 Fairly Easy.

 Immediately S of Yachats River Bridge find Yachats Ocean Road State Natural Site (W side of Hwy).
 Turn west off the highway and follow Yachats Ocean Road